NZMSA/2017-Phase-1-Module-2/6. Integrate Database to solution/6.2 Creating an Azure Mobile App with Easy Tables/README.md

 * [Video - Waiting](http://link.com)

 ## 1. Postman requests
-Lets first see how our data looks like by making a GET request to `https://MOBILE_APP_URL.azurewebsites.net/tables/timeline` (replace `MOBILE_APP_URL` with your server name, for this demo its "hellotheretest").
+Lets first see how our data looks like by making a GET request to `https://MOBILE_APP_URL.azurewebsites.net/tables/NotHotDogModel` (replace `MOBILE_APP_URL` with your server name, for this demo its "hellotheretest").
 - /tables to access our easy tables
-- `/timeline` is the specific table we want to make requests to, so in the server `https://hellotheretest.azurewebsites.net/` there is an easytable called `timeline`
+- `/timeline` is the specific table we want to make requests to, so in the server `https://nothotdoginformation.azurewebsites.net/` there is an easytable called `NotHotDogModel`

 NOTE: When we make requests to our backend thats hosted as a MOBILE_APP, we need to add the following header to our requests
 ![Postman Headers](photos/postman_headers.png)